martincameron/towntalk/README.md

 # towntalk

-A simple interpreted programming language with a C-like syntax, fast integer arithmetic, managed strings, arrays, and exceptions.
+A simple interpreted programming language with a C-like syntax, fast arithmetic, managed strings, arrays, and exceptions.

 An SDL extension is provided for basic input, 2D graphics, sound, and a limited form of multi-threading.